 SS-B: Native SS-B antigen purified by affinity chromatography from calf and rabbit thymus.
-The SS-B antigen is a phosphoprotein with a molecular weight of 48 kDa.
-It functions in the cell nucleus
+The SS-B antigen is a phosphoprotein with a molecular weigth of 48 kDa.
+It functions in the cell nucleus as a helper protein for RNA polymerase III.

 ScI-70: Native ScI-70 antigen purified by affinity chromatography from bovine and rabbit thymus.

-The Scl-70 antigen has been identified as the enzyme DNA Topoisomerase-I. The molecular weight of the native antigen is 100 kDa.
+The ScI-70 antigen has been identified as the enzyme DNA Topoisomerase-I. The molecular weight of the native antigen is 100 kDa.
 Originally, only a metabolic product of molecular weight 70 kDa was found in the western blot.
 The DNA Topoisomerase-I is situated in the nucleoplasm and, in a particularly high concentration, in the nucleolus.
 The enzyme participates in the replication and transcription of the DNA double helix.